Skip to main content Skip to secondary navigation

 • account number

 Your coverage level determines our billing data.
 Whatever coverage level you have at 8:59 pm ET on the 5th of the month is what we are billed.
 If you add or drop dependents on or after the 5th of the month, this change will appear on the following month's bills.
 When adding dependents, we will either retro collect for the previous month if the effective date of coverage is between the 1st and the 15th of the month (no charge if the effective date is after the 16th) or issue credits for the following month's premium payment if you dropped dependents effective the 1st of the previous month.
-This is a shortened explanation.
-If you want more details, please read the expanded documentation on the billing process.

 *You may add other eligible dependents to your health plan when processing a qualifying life event that results from the addition of a new child; however, the other dependent's effective date will be the first of the following month.
 Only the new child's effective date is the date of birth, adoption, or placement.